docker/docker-py/docs/api.md

 ## diff

-Inspect changes on a container's filesystem
+Inspect changes on a container's filesystem.

 **Params**: